musevlt/mpdaf/doc/image.rst

   @savefig Image8.png width=3.5in
   In [5]: imacomb[200:, 30:150].plot(colorbar='v', title='combined image')

-The `subimage <mpdaf.obj.Image.subimage>` method can be used to extract a square or rectangular sub-image of given world-coordinate dimensions from an image.
+The `~mpdaf.obj.Image.subimage` method can be used to extract a square or rectangular sub-image of given world-coordinate dimensions from an image.
 In the following example it is used used to extract a 20 arcsecond square sub-image from the center of the HST image.